Edge-Edge Correlations without Edge-States: $\eta$-clustering State as Ground State of the Extended Attractive SU(3) Hubbard Chain: Discussion

 Not only from a cold atom, but also from the condensed matter perspective, several theoretical avenues that extend our work present themselves.
 The even-$N$ molecular superfluid phases have been discussed as (strongly bound) generalizations of conventional Cooper pairs~\cite{oned1,oned2,oned3,oned4,marti_charge_2024}, however $3e$-singlets form a fermionic, not a bosonic quasi-particle.
 This raises the question of what type of responses a system in an $\eta$-clustering ground state might exhibit.
 While ODLRO is sufficient to enforce both the Meissner effect and flux quantization for two-particle wave functions~\cite{sewell_off-diagonal_1990,nieh_off-diagonal_1995}, it remains unexplored what impact the bODLRO has on transport.

 While superfluidity or higher-$Ne$ superconductivity are typically regarded as properties of the bulk, bODLRO -- as the name implies -- emerges at the boundaries of the system.
 The singlet correlation function of the $\eta$-clustering state as shown in Fig.~\ref{fig:singlet_correlation} is remarkably reminiscent of what the local density of states of a topologically non-trivial one-dimensional system looks like.
 In Ref.\ \cite{lang_topological_2015} a similar behavior of the correlation function in interacting fermionic ladders is found.
 The authors argue that the edge-edge correlations imply the existence of exponentially localized edge modes.
 In their setup, the ground state is gapless and degenerate due to two possible subchain-parity configurations.
-The $\eta$-clustering state is gapless too, and we want to emphasize that we find no direct evidence of edge states, which -- conventionally -- are defined for gapped systems.
+The $\eta$-clustering state is gapless too, and we want to emphasize that we find no direct evidence of edge modes~\footnote{If the particle number is not fixed, the ground state becomes $L$-fold degenerate due to the emergent SU(2) symmetry in the effective XXZ model with $|J_x|=|J_z|$.
+The $\eta$-operators $\eta$ and $\eta^\dagger$ relate each eigenmode, but they are not localized at the edges.}, which -- conventionally -- are defined for gapped systems.
 Whether or not there exists a bulk invariant (other than just $N$) that allows us to infer the presence or absence of bODLRO is an open question.
 Alternatively, the $\eta$-clustering state might be suitably classified as a gapless symmetry-protected topological (SPT) phase~\cite{gaplessSPT}.

 We leave these questions for future study and hope that our work inspires fruitful research in that direction.